 Last Friday night our good friends Jenn and Ori invited us over to their new place for a home cooked meal.
 The dinner was delicious and they worked really hard putting it all together, no small feat considering Jenn is due to deliver their first child in just 3 1/2 weeks!

 We started off with a wonderful Italian Ceasar Salad with Polenta Croutons.
-The next course was fresh pasta from Eataly, which was topped with Marcella Hazan's awesome tomato sauce (made from San Marzano tomatoes- the real ones- and whole onions that were removed once the sauce was done).
+The next course was fresh pasta from Eataly, which was topped with Marcella Hazan's awesome tomato sauce (made from San Marzano tomatoes- the real ones- and whole onions that were removed once the sauce was complete).

 This one is one of my favorites for the fall season.
 I made one modification to the cupcake topping by adding Vermont Maple Syrup to the frosting.
 It worked perfectly.
 Enjoy!